 \subsection{Proof Strategy}

-We outline here the main ideas and technical steps involved in proving our results.
+We outline here the main ideas underlying the proofs of our results.

-Theorem~\ref{thm:integrabilityandfinitedecomp} establishes the integrability of Siegel--Veech transforms on moduli spaces of convex flat cone spheres with positive curvature gap.
-The key tool is provided by earlier results~\cite{fu2023boundssaddleconnectionsflat,fu2024uniformlengthestimatestrajectories}, in which uniform upper bounds on the number of saddle connections of bounded length were established.
+We first establish the integrability of the Siegel--Veech transforms in Theorem~\ref{thm:integrabilityandfinitedecomp}.
+The key input comes from earlier results~\cite{fu2023boundssaddleconnectionsflat,fu2024uniformlengthestimatestrajectories}, which provide uniform upper bounds on the number of saddle connections of bounded length.

+Theorem~\ref{thm:integrabilityandfinitedecomp} also shows that the Siegel--Veech measure decomposes into a sum of Radon measures associated with \textbf{Delaunay regions}.
+The notion of Delaunay triangulations on flat cone spheres was introduced in~\cite{Delaunay, Masur1991, thu}.
+A Delaunay region is a subset of the moduli space consisting of flat cone spheres sharing the same Delaunay triangulation (see Section~\ref{sec:delaunay}).

-To prove that Siegel--Veech measures are piecewise real analytic and absolutely continuous, we decompose them into sums of Radon measures associated with Delaunay regions (Theorem~\ref{thm:integrabilityandfinitedecomp}).
-A crucial step is to show that these Delaunay regions are semialgebraic in local coordinates of the moduli space, as established in Theorem~\ref{thm:semialgdelaunayregion}.
-In particular, we provide a concrete computation of Delaunay regions in local coordinate charts.
-This result allows us to apply tools from o-minimal theory to deduce the desired regularity properties.
+To prove that the Siegel--Veech measures are piecewise real analytic and absolutely continuous, a crucial step is to show that these Delaunay regions are semialgebraic in local coordinate charts of the moduli space, as established in Theorem~\ref{thm:semialgdelaunayregion}.
+This semialgebraic structure allows us to apply tools from o-minimal geometry to deduce the desired regularity properties.

-To analyze the asymptotic behavior of Siegel--Veech measures near zero, we estimate the volumes of neighborhoods near boundary strata of the metric completion of the moduli space; see Theorem~\ref{thm:main1}.
-One difficulty lies in constructing explicit coordinate charts near the boundary strata.
-We recall the Thurston surgery from~\cite{thu} and use it to parameterize neighborhoods of codimension-one boundary strata.
+To analyze the asymptotic behavior of Siegel--Veech measures near zero, we estimate the volumes of neighborhoods of boundary strata in the metric completion of the moduli space; see Theorem~\ref{thm:main1}.
+A main difficulty is the construction of explicit coordinate charts near these boundary strata.
+We recall Thurston’s surgery from~\cite{thu} to parameterize neighborhoods of codimension-one boundary strata.
 Generalized Thurston surgeries, introduced in~\cite{fu2024uniformlengthestimatestrajectories}, are further used to construct coordinate charts near higher-codimension boundary strata.

-In Section~\ref{bigsec:measurebounds}, to estimate the volumes of neighborhoods near the boundary, we approximate the complex hyperbolic metric by a product metric (Proposition~\ref{prop:metricapproximation}) and apply Fubini's theorem.
-The computation in Theorem~\ref{thm:main1} is then completed by induction on the codimension of the boundary strata.
+Finally, we approximate the complex hyperbolic metric by a product metric (Proposition~\ref{prop:metricapproximation}) in the constructed coordinate charts.
+The proof of Theorem~\ref{thm:main1} is completed by induction on the codimension of the boundary strata.